Tony Renna: Later junior career

 Renna made one appearance in the U.S. F2000 National Championship for DSTP Motorsports in its No. 23 Van Diemen-Ford car at Walt Disney World Speedway in January 1997, finishing ninth.
 He continued to race in the Barber Dodge Pro Series, entering eight races and claiming three podium finishes and two pole positions to score 54 points and place tenth in the championship.
 In September 1997, Mattco Raceworks founder and owner Matt Cohen hired Renna to drive for its Indy Lights (at the time Championship Auto Racing Teams (CART)'s feeder series) team for the 1998 season.
 Renna moved from DeLand to a studio in New York City later that year to be closer to the team.
 He visited Mattco's headquarters in Englewood Cliffs, New Jersey four days per week to acquaint himself with the team.
 Driving the No. 77 Lola-Buick car, he won at Michigan International Speedway, took two pole positions, and had six top ten finishes to place eighth in the drivers' championship with 68 points.

 In April 1999, CART imposed a one-year suspension on Mattco Raceworks from its racing series for illegal engine modifications in the car of Renna's teammate Mark Hotchkis.
 Renna, still contracted to Mattco, sought employment in either NASCAR's Busch Series (now Xfinity Series) or the Truck Series.
 Motor-racing journalist Jeremy Shaw and the Team USA Scholarship made the PacWest Racing team aware of Renna's potential.
 He drove a partial 1999 Indy Lights schedule for PacWest, and was the test and development driver for its CART team.
-Renna drove the No. 17 vehicle, gaining two top-ten finishes and a 16th-place finish in the drivers' championship with 22 points.
+Renna drove the No. 17 vehicle, gaining two top-ten finishes and a sixteenth-place finish in the drivers' championship with 22 points.